 - Each rider, after receiving the go of each stage, must pass on the waypoint named “START BIV” within a maximum of 2 minutes.

 GPS NAVIGATION AND RANKING

-Each rider to participate must be equipped with a simple chronometer and his own GPS navigator.
-Only one GPS navigator for each pilot is allowed.
+Each rider to participate must be equipped with a simple chronometer and his own GPS navigator or a smartphone or tablet with appropriate apps.
+Only one GPS device for each pilot is allowed.
 The data of the race will be uploaded only to this device.

 It is required to make your device recognizable with your race number.
 The track record function must be set “ON” with a pace not exceeding one point each 10 meters.

 You must give your GPS device to the staff of the Organization every time on your arrival at the finish line at the bivouac.
 At the same time you must also deliver your individual logger device, provided to you by the Organization.
 In case of default you will be disqualified from the race.

 The Organization will load on the GPS device of each pilot a GPX file which contains the tracks for the transfers (liaisons) and the waypoints for the Selective Sessions of the next day.
 In the morning, 5 minutes before the start of each rider, the GPS device and the logger device will be returned to the pilot which must verify the successful loading and turn on the logger.
 He must immediately report any possible issue.

 The waypoints loaded contain the information to complete the Selective Sessions avoiding penalty points (as described below).
 In addition to the waypoints, any know danger will be indicated too, after being reported during the briefing.

 The following information will be shown for each Selective Session

 - the minimum and maximum time, in minutes, within which you can start it, based on your time of departure from the bivouac